chr15m/pocketoperations.com/pages/pocket-operator-tutorials.md

+### Tutorials and lessons to help you get the most out of your pocket operator

 If you want to learn how to use your pocket operator more effectively these are some tutorials, lessons, and other educational resources that can help you bone up.

 ## Callum Howkin's Complete PO-33 K.O Guide